zackdraws/.dotfiles/README.md

         3.5     Shell - for command history and command line editing - is within the terminal -Fish - for syntax highlights and autosuggestions and themes

-### -  Navigating terminal -
+## -  Navigating terminal -

-    Yazi - to manage and look through files. eMacs in the terminal is used as the editor for the program.
+       Yazi - to manage and look through files.

        Broot - to manage and look through files, it's like Yazi but it is not.

-    Zoxide - makes it insanely easier to find files
+       Zoxide - quick search for files

        FZF - is a fuzzy finder if you are in the directory use fzf to find your files

-# Directories -
-  	      different directories hold different dotfiles for configuration

-## 4. Automating (Scripts)
+# 4. Automating (Scripts)
+####      -- these are the scripts that I use to automate my tasks

+## .py - Python Files
-    - cnv_mp4_gif.py
+    cnv_mp4_gif.py
                         python mp4_to_gif.py your_input_file.mp4 output_file.gif
                         4.To change the frame duration, use the `-d` or `--duration` argument: examples -
                         python mp4_to_gif.py your_input_file.mp4 output_file.gif -d 0.2  # 0.2 seconds per frame
                         - opposite of that is cnv_gif_mp4.bash
                         - /create_gif.sh wUsers/myuser/Pictures/my_images output.gif
-## SH - Shell Files
+## .sh - Shell Files/Fish Files
-      - these are my shell files they are located in my usr/local/bin using sudo chmod +x
+      - these are my shell files
-### Make
+      - located in /sh in .dotfiles
+      - sync (ln -s)  to /usr/local/bin/
+      - sudo chmod +x to use from anywhere
+      - used for automating tasks
+### Scripts for making things
-    - Export_Org_To_pdf.sh	exports the org to pdf
+    - Export_Org_To_pdf.sh		converts .org file to pdf
+      					        $ need to change name from export to convert
     - to_latex.sh 	    	    pipes a file into the correct format for pandoc
     - cnv_pdf_jpg.sh	     	convert pdf files to jpg
     - cnv_pdf__jpg.sh*    		convert pdf files to jpg
     - grep_thumbnails.sh     	extract image paths and then convert them to latex
     - grep_t.sh 	      		s/a grep_thumbnails but with a shorter name
     - syncthing_stop.sh     	stops syncthing
     - mkto.sh 		   		    makes a todo with the date that the file is made
-    - FI_^^.sh' 	   		moves file from the cild folder to the parent folder
+    - FI_^^.sh' 	   		    moves file from the child folder to the parent folder
     - copy_out.sh
     - export_org_to_pdf_02.org
     - export_org_to_pdf_02.sh*
     - export_org_to_pdf.sh*
     - bracket_format.sh -       formats brackets around files
-### Formatting
+### Scripts for Formatting
-    - Bracket_Format.sh			puts brackets around
+    - Bracket_Format.sh			puts brackets around file
-### Convert Files - 			scripts to convert from one file format to another or change the size of files
+      					-       tempermental doesn't work well
+### Scripts for converting Files -
     - cnv_pdf->jpg 		                - converts pdf file to jpeg files
     - cnv_jpg_pdf 		                - converts jpg files to pdf
-    - convert_heic_to_jpeg.sh -		- to convert heic to jpeg
+    - convert_heic_to_jpeg.sh -		    - convert heic to jpeg
-    - convert_heic_to_jpg.sh - 		- to convert heic to jpg
+    - convert_heic_to_jpg.sh - 		    - convert heic to jpg
-    - convert_png_j.sh -     		- to convert png to jpg
+    - convert_png_j.sh -     		    - convert png to jpg
-    - convert_webloc_jpeg -  		- to convert webloc to jpeg
+    - convert_webloc_jpeg -  		    - convert webloc to jpeg
-    - convert_webp_jpeg - 		        to convert webp to jpeg
+    - convert_webp_jpeg - 		        - convert webp to jpeg
-    - heic_jpeg.sh - 			    convert heic to jpeg
+    - heic_jpeg.sh - 			        - convert heic to jpeg
-    - jfif_jpeg.sh -   			    convert jfif to jpeg
+    - jfif_jpeg.sh -   			        - convert jfif to jpeg
-    - convert_webloc_to_jpeg.sh - 	 convert webloc to jpeg
+    - convert_webloc_to_jpeg.sh - 	    - convert webloc to jpeg
+      					                    (doesn't always work)
 ### convert- image files
-    - psd_convert.sh -			convert psd to jpg
+    - psd_convert.sh -			    - convert psd to jpg

     - psd_jpeg.sh -  			     convert psd to jpeg
 ### Compress Files
-    - tiny_vid.sh -			to make videos smaller - dependent on ffmpeg
+    - tiny_vid.sh -		        	- to make videos smaller

 ### Move
-    - move_files_to_parent.sh -		moves files to the parent directory
+    - move_files_to_parent.sh -		mv files to parent directory
 ### Rename - F2
     - F2_date_taken.sh -
-    - rename.sh -			renames files
+    - rename.sh -			        renames file
+      					-
     - rename_date_taken.sh - 		renames files with date taken
+      			   		-
     - rename_folder.sh -   		    renames files in folder
+      		       			-
 ### Delete - X
-    - X.sh -				to delete a folder of files
+    - X.sh -				        deletes files inside folder
     - clean.sh - 			        deletes files
     - delete_all_heic - 		    deletes all heic files
     - delete_all_jfif - 		    deletes all jfif files
-    - delete_duplicates - 		tried to get a script that deletes duplicate files but it doesn't work
+    - delete_duplicates - 		    tried to get a script that deletes
-    - delete_duplicate_images -
+    - delete_duplicate_images - 	script to delete duplicate images
+      			      		        doesn't work well
-    - delete_text_string -
+    - delete_text_string - 		    $$ can't remember what this one does
 ### PSD - scripts to change images
-    - change-
+    - change				-
-	- psd_bright.py
+    - psd_bright.py			-
-	- psd_bw.py
+    - psd_bw.py				-
     - psd_convert.sh 			             - converts psd files - exports layers
     - output -
     - psd_flat.sh			                - flattens layers and converts to psd
     - psd_flats.sh 			                - adds colors randomly to closed contour areas
     - psd_jpeg.sh 			                - converts psd to jpeg
     - keyout -
     - psd_key_matte_folder.sh		        - adds matte to files in a folder
     - psd_key_mate_folder_strong.sh 	    - like psd key matte but stronger
     - psd_keyout.sh 			            - takes out the white background
     - psd_keyout_w_matte.sh 		        - adds white matte underneath drawings
     - psd_keyout_w_matte_soft.
     - psd_select_sub.sh 		            - inverts subject and takes out background
     - crop.sh 				                - to crop files
 ### Captioning
 Caption.py				- caption.py [image.jpg]
 	   				- asks for caption
 	   				- write in caption
 					- outputs with caption
 ## Compressing
          -Untar.sh - uncompresses files
 ## 6. Saving
 ### TMUX -
 for tabs in the terminal and to save your place
 - tmux plug ins